Current Student Information

 - Report a change of address to the International Student Services Coordinator within 10 days of moving.
 The International Student Services Coordinator will then report your change of address to SEVIS.

 - Abide by rules requiring disclosure of information and prohibition on criminal activity.

 - Maintain a valid passport.

 - Apply for a timely extension of stay and/or depart the United States within 60 days of completing your program of study or your Optional Practical Training (OPT).
 If you are transferring to another college, See #4 above.

 Important Travel Checklist for International Students:

-The following chedklist is designed for international students in F-1 or F-2 status who are traveling within the United States or abroad.
-For additional information or questions regarding travel please contact the International Student Advisor.
+The following checklist is designed for international students in F-1 or F-2 status who are traveling within the United States or abroad.
+For additional information or questions regarding travel please contact the International Student Services Coordinator.

 Before traveling please be aware of your current status and have all necessary documentation with you to present upon arrival and departure from the U.S.

 SEVIS Form I-20